There are affiliate links in here. I get a small commission if you purchase through them at no extra cost to you.

 - If you want to walk on the ice, be careful and make sure the ice is solid.
 I’m not sure I would recommend it because a few of our feet fell through a bit, but we made it out alive and not frozen.

-Have you been to Gooseberry Falls?
-When did you go?
+Have you been to Gooseberry Falls in the winter?
 Did you like it?
 What is your favorite Minnesota state park?